 A timebox for a meeting ensures that you reach a decision, instead of languishing in (often paralyzing) indecision.
 Knowing that the meeting, or even this topic, only has 10 minutes remaining can help push you out of the debate and into something more productive.

 A timebox for team members who are stuck ensures that they‘ll seek help, and not remain stuck indefinitely, wasting more valuable time.

-A timebox for development is called an iteration.
-An iteration should be long enough to accomplish a small set of tasks/features, but short enough to comprise easily disposable work to minimize risk.
+A timebox for development should be long enough to accomplish a small set of tasks/features, but short enough such that all the work is easily replaceable (to minimize risk).

-Iterative development leads teams to break down their work into more manageable tasks.
-The traditional, and very risky, approach of allocating months for a single task can’t hold up if the team is working in two-week iterations.
 This short, artificial boundary forces the team to do just enough analysis to understand what the larger task looks like, and how to decompose that work into smaller units.
+Studies show that development efforts have higher success rates when tackling smaller amounts of work.
+We can take advantage of that.

-The iteration is also a morale boost.
+The timebox also boosts morale.
 There’s something inside of us that likes to succeed.
 We love to cross finish lines.
 We can harness that desire to win and provide a finish line every two weeks.
 It’ll help everyone learn more quickly when we fall short, and build momentum quickly when we succeed.

 ✓ Critical ❑ Helpful ❑ Experimental